daniestevez/gr-satellites/docs/source/installation_conda.rst

 ======================

-gr-satellites and GNU Radio can also be installed using `conda`_, both in Linux and in macOS
+gr-satellites and GNU Radio can also be installed using `conda`_, in Linux, macOS, and Windows.
-(support for installing gr-satellites on Windows through conda might be available in the future).
-Conda is an open-source package management for Linux, macOS and Windows that can install packets and their dependencies in different virtual environments, independently from the rest of the packets installed in the OS.
+Conda is a multiplatform open-source package management system that can install packages and their dependencies in different virtual environments, independently from the rest of the packets installed in the OS.
+Using conda is the easiest and recommended way of installing gr-satellites in Windows.

 This section shows how to install `miniconda`_, GNU Radio, and gr-satellites from scratch.